ESET Antivirus Review

 Mobile Apps

-However, the Apple app scores only 3.3, probably because the ESET iOS app doesn’t have antivirus software.
+However, the ESET app on iOS doesn’t actually have any antivirus software.
 It’s called ESET Secure Authentication and really that’s all it offers, two-factor authentication.
 We wish that ESET offered antivirus on iOS!

 Pricing Information

-For this review, we went with the ESET NOD32 plan, which costs $59.99 for one year, for one device.
+Recently, ESET streamlined its pricing structure.
+The basic NOD32 plan now starts at $39.99 for one year on a single device — a significant drop from previous years.
 ESET works with a sliding system of pricing, meaning the upfront fee changes depending on the plan, duration and number of devices.
 More years (the maximum is three) and more devices (up to ten) means bigger savings, so it pays to spend some time looking through ESET’s pricing before making your final purchasing decision.
 Here’s a quick breakdown of what to expect, though.

 Customer Support